 Imagine the ability to travel from destination to destination without ever having to unpack.
 That is the beauty of traveling by RV in retirement.

 A Day in the Life of an RV Retiree

 To answer that question, picture this scenario: As the sun reaches its warming point, reflecting off the swimming pool, it is another sparkling day.
 Your choice today is joining the exercise class in the pool, learning how to line dance, playing pickleball at the court, or learning to create jewelry or pottery in the craft room.

 Out your window, the sparkling lake calls to you.
 Grab your tackle, some food, and a beer.
 Walk down to the dock and throw out the line.
 Unfold your chair and relax.
 Tomorrow you plan to haul your kayak or aluminum skimmer down from the top of the truck and repeat this routine in the middle of the lake.
-Wash the rig, oh yeah, tomorrow.
+Wash the rig?
+Oh yeah, tomorrow.
 Maybe Jim, the mobile guy, is available for that chore.

 The natural beauty of this park wakes you up to the sound of birds announcing another lovely day.
 The hike through the redwoods should take about three hours, then a wholesome lunch from your backpack, and home again.
 Watching the sun sink into the trees takes your breath away.
 Tip up a glass of local wine in your crystal goblet or plastic cup, your choice.
 Breathe in the clear air and the scent of the pines...aah, living the dream.

 These scenarios could depict just about any adventure you want to live out.
 It's not exactly the James Bond type of adventure, but appropriate for the age.

 Pick Your Dream

 Dreaming about taking a flight in a hot air balloon?
 You can plan a whole year pursuing this dream.
 If balloon festivals become your goal, travel to Florida, Texas, New Mexico, Arizona, and Southern California in the winter.
-In the summer, move on to Idaho, Nebraska, Illinois, New Hampshire and Maine.
+In the summer, move on to Idaho, Nebraska, Illinois, New Hampshire, and Maine.

 If your dream is identifying and observing birds in their natural habitat, the warmer climes are home to thousands of species.
 Grand tours for the RV crowd occur every year, moving to favorite nesting grounds as appropriate.

 Photography is another favorite among RV travelers; scrapbook projects and contests abound online for your best shots.
 Learn as you go with popular instructors along your travel path.